Piano Concerto No. 3 (Bartók): Context

-Bartók died on September 26, 1945, with the concerto unfinished.
-The task of completing orchestration of the final 17 measures, drawing from Bartók's notes, was eventually executed by the composer's friend, Tibor Serly.
+Bartók died on September 26, 1945, with the concerto complete except for the orchestration of the final 17 bars of music.
+The task of completing their orchestration, drawing on Bartók's notes, was eventually done by the composer's friend, Tibor Serly.
 The Third Piano Concerto was later published in an edition by Serly and Erwin Stein, an editor for Boosey & Hawkes.

-It was premiered in Philadelphia on February 8, 1946 under Hungarian conductor Eugene Ormandy with György Sándor as piano soloist.
-The piece has since been adapted for two pianos by Mátyás Seiber.
+It was premiered in Philadelphia on February 8, 1946, under Hungarian conductor Eugene Ormandy with György Sándor as piano soloist.

-Beginning in the 1990s, the composer's son, Peter Bartók, in association with Argentinian musician Nelson Dellamaggiore, worked to re-print and revise past editions of the Third Piano Concerto, to eradicate the many printed errors identified but never corrected by his father.
-Although few in actual number, changes made to the Piano Concerto affected the pitch content, pedalling and tempos of several key passages.
+Beginning in the 1990s, the composer's son, Peter Bartók, in association with Argentinian musician Nelson Dellamaggiore, worked to re-print and revise past editions of the Third Piano Concerto, to eradicate the multiple printed errors identified but never corrected by his father.
+Although few in actual number, changes made to the Piano Concerto affected the notes, pedalling and tempos of several key passages.
 In 1994 Andrey Kasparov was soloist with the Columbus Indiana Philharmonic (formerly Columbus Pro Musica) in the world premiere of the revised edition.
 According to conductor David Bowden, and Peter Bartók, who was in attendance: “These changes generally make the piano part more accessible or clarify questions of chordal structure....”

 The revised editions of both the two-piano reduction and the orchestral score of the Piano Concerto No. 3 are now available from Boosey & Hawkes.